 Factors that would necessitate an impairment assessment include a significant adverse change in the extent or manner in which an asset is used, a significant adverse change in legal factors or the business climate that could affect the value of the asset group, or a significant decline in the observable market value of an asset group, among others.
 If such facts indicate a potential impairment, the recoverability of the asset group is assessed by determining whether the carrying value of the asset group exceeds the sum of the projected undiscounted cash flows expected to result from the use and eventual disposition of the asset group over the remaining economic life of the asset group.
 If the carrying amount of the asset group is greater than the expected undiscounted cash flows to be generated by such asset group, including its ultimate disposition, an impairment adjustment is to be recognized.
-Such adjustment is measured by the amount that the carrying value of such asset groups exceeds their fair value.
-The Company generally measures fair value by considering sale prices for similar assets or by discounting estimated future cash flows using an appropriate discount rate.
-Considerable management judgment is necessary to estimate the fair value of asset groups.
+Such adjustment is measured by the amount that the carrying value of such asset groups.
 Accordingly, actual results could vary significantly from such estimates.
-Asset groups to be disposed of are carried at the lower of their financial statement carrying amount or fair value less costs to sell.
+Asset groups to be disposed of are carried at the lower of their financial statement carrying amount of fair value less costs to sell.
 The Company recorded a \$16.8 million impairment loss of its intangible assets with definite lives during the year ended December 31, 2014 due to an anticipated decline in Skyhook's operations as a result of the loss of one of Skyhook's significant customers, as discussed in note 2.
 There was no indication of impairment of long-lived assets during the years ended December 31, 2015 or 2013.